 About the Center

 UNC’s Bowles Center for Alcohol Studies (CAS) is one of 20 national Alcohol Research Centers funded by the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
-CAS faculty members are invited to speak at state, national and international conferences, and our scientists have received NIH MERIT and Career Awards.
+CAS faculty members conduct groundbreaking scientific research and are invited to speak at national and international conferences, and several have received NIH MERIT and Career Awards.

-For more than 35 years, CAS has been a leader in the search for the causes and prevention of alcoholism and has worked to improve intervention and treatment for alcohol abuse and alcoholism.
+For more than 35 years, CAS has been a leader in the search for the causes and prevention of alcohol use disorder (AUD) and has worked to improve intervention and treatment for alcohol abuse and AUD.
 Significant contributions of CAS include:

-- Research components list 114 manuscripts related to ARC activities, most with multiple faculty.
+- Published several hundred peer-reviewed scientific articles related to ARC activities, most with multiple faculty.

-- Discovered that ethanol induces a novel neuroimmune cascade involving Toll-like receptors (TLR) and the endogenous TLR agonist HMGB1 in rodent brain that is found in human post-mortem alcoholic brain.
+- Discovered that ethanol induces a novel neuroimmune cascade involving Toll-like receptors (TLR) and the endogenous TLR agonist HMGB1 in rodent brain that is found in human post-mortem AUD brain.